SkrumpyKarl/UnsupervisedLearning_PCA_Analysis/README.md

 Numpy
 Pandas
+Missingno
 Scikit-learn
 Matplotlib
+Seaborn

 # Data Preprocessing
 Before the analysis is conducted, the data must be preprocessed to ensure it is in the correct format.
-This includes dividing the dataset into training, development, and test sets.
+This includes dealing with any missing values and scaling the data.
 The following techniques are used for data preprocessing:

-Train-Test Split

-# Random Forest Classifier
+MinMaxScaler
+LabelEncoder
+StandardScaler

+# PCA Analysis
-The Random Forest Classifier is implemented using the RandomForestClassifier class from the scikit-learn library.
-The performance of the classifier is evaluated using the silhouette score.
+The PCA analysis is conducted using the PCA class from the scikit-learn library.
+This allows us to visualize the data and identify any patterns or redundancies in the data.
+Biplots are produced to visualize the patterns between objects in the data.

-# Model Tuning
-The performance of the classifier is optimized by testing various parameters such as the number of estimators, max depth, and min samples split.
-The best parameters are determined using the development dataset.

-# Evaluation
+# Clustering
-In order to assess the performance of the classifier, the silhouette score was used to evaluate its accuracy on the test dataset.
-Additionally, a confusion matrix was generated to identify which digits were most challenging to classify accurately.
+Clustering is performed using the KMeans and Agglomerative Clustering algorithms from the scikit-learn library.
+The evaluation metrics used to assess the performance of the clustering algorithms include:

+Confusion Matrix
+Silhouette Score

 # Visualization
-Visualization is performed using the Matplotlib library to assess the performance of the classifier and visualize the results.
+Visualization is performed using the Matplotlib and Seaborn libraries.
+This includes producing plots to visualize the data and assess the performance of the clustering algorithms.